Tosaaaki/piphawk-ai/README.md

 automatically.
 By default, logs older than seven days or exceeding **10 GiB** are pruned without manual intervention.

+The Kafka container includes a simple health check. `piphawk` waits for this check to succeed by using `depends_on` with `condition: service_healthy`.

 ## React UI

 The active React application lives in `piphawk-ui/` and was bootstrapped with Create React App.
 Run it locally with: